Type tf.keras.utils

 -

-- A `pydot.Dot` instance representing the Keras model or a `pydot.Cluster` instance representing nested model if `subgraph=True`.
+object - A `pydot.Dot` instance representing the Keras model or a `pydot.Cluster` instance representing nested model if `subgraph=True`.

 Model multi_gpu_model(Model model, IEnumerable<int> gpus, bool cpu_merge, bool cpu_relocation)